-Ideally, it should be concluded when only those involved in the strategic definition of the built asset are privy to information.
+Ideally, a Stage 1 SCA should be concluded when only those involved in determining the strategic aim of the modification or improvement work are privy to information.
 This may include specialist security advisers providing guidance in respect of relevant security threats, vulnerabilities and/or mitigations.